 - They don’t know how to live without chaos and crisis, a lifestyle pattern which is difficult to break.

-- They often judge themselves without mercy.
+- They often have overly high standards for themselves and others, judging without mercy.

 - They don’t know how to relax and just have fun.